How to deploy a token on Polygon in 3 steps (with no-code alternative)

 5. Testing and safety

-Before deploying your contract on the mainnet, it is essential to test it thoroughly.
-Use Ganache or the local Hardhat environment to simulate deployment and interactions.
-Write unit tests to ensure that your token operates according to the ERC-20 standard.
+Before deploying your contract to the mainnet, it is essential to test it thoroughly.
+Use Ganache or the Hardhat local environment to simulate the deployment and interactions.
+Write unit tests to ensure that your token in accordance with the ERC-20 standard.

 Common vulnerabilities include: